I-2-0-21.Objection to Appearing at Hearing by Video Teleconferencing

 The change in residence requires the claimant to travel more than 75 miles to a hearing site in the first HO's jurisdiction.

-The HOCALJ need not review a change in address if it does not result in a change in service area or the claimant did not object to appearing at hearing by VTC (see HALLEX I-2-0-70).
+The HOCALJ need not review a change in address if it does not result in a change in service area or the claimant did not object to appearing by VTC (see HALLEX I-2-0-70).

 D. Untimely Objections